Ebru Topçu: ALG Spor

 The next season, she moved to the Gaziantep-based club ALG Spor.
 She played at the 2020–21 UEFA Women's Champions League qualifying round against the Albanian team KFF Vllaznia Shkodër in Shkodër, Albania on 3 November 2020, and scored one goal in the penalty shoot-out.
 She enjoyed the 2021–22 Women's Super League champion title of her team.

 Galatasaray

 On 9 August 2022, she transferred to the Women's Super League club Galatasaray.

 On July 8, 2025, she signed a new 1-year contract with Galatasaray.

+She signed a new one-year contract with Galatasaray on July 3, 2026.
+The successful midfielder, who is preparing for her 5th season with Galatasaray, has made significant contributions to her team by scoring 53 goals in 105 official matches in the past four seasons.

 International career

 Ebru Topçu (red/black) playing for Turkey national in the friendly match against Estonia at TFF Riva Facility on April 7, 2018.

 At the age of 14, she was admitted to the Turkey Girls' U-15 team.
 In her ever first international match, she scored three goals against the Russian girls on November 23, 2010.

 Topçu played at the 2012 UEFA Women's Under-17 Championship qualification matches in 2011 and at the 2013 UEFA Women's Under-17 Championship qualifications in 2012.

 In 2012, she scored one of the three goals for the Turkey women's U-19 team against the team from Ukraine at the International Kuban Spring Tournament.
 She shot two goals at the 2014 UEFA Women's Under-19 Championship qualification against Montenegro.
 On November 28, 2013, she scored the third goal for Turkey in the 2015 FIFA Women's World Cup qualification – UEFA Group 6 match against Montenegrin team that ended with 3–1.

 In 2014, she debuted in the Turkey women's U-21 team's friendly match against Belgium, and scored a goal.